richi3f-zz/pokemon-trading-spreadsheet/README.md

 ## Changelog

-* `2017.1.15.0` Added Legend/Sub-Legend filter, Reddit table, and support for Hypertrained stats.
+* `2017.1.15.0` Added [Legend](https://twitter.com/SciresM/status/799324958770032641)/[Sub-Legend](https://twitter.com/SciresM/status/799322666079551488) filter, Reddit table, and support for Hypertrained stats.
+Other undocumented changes I'm probably forgetting about right now were rolled in too.
 * `2017.1.6.0` Tabs without a prefix ("FT:", "LF:", or "NFT:") are now supported.
 * `2017.1.5.0` Added a search bar and support for NFT tabs (once again, thank you to [Armienn](https://github.com/Armienn)).
 Fixed Alolan Raichu's model and added minor customization to Tumblr theme.
 * `2017.1.4.0` Added support for more than 3 tabs (thanks to [Armienn](https://github.com/Armienn)).
 Added extra filters and fixed Hidden Abilities of Pokémon with an Alola Form.